featurist/browserify-server/readme.md

 </script>
 ```

-How is this different to https://wzrd.in/?
+How is this different to https://wzrd.in/ and [browserify-cdn](https://github.com/jfhbrook/browserify-cdn)?

 * multiple modules (with inter-dependencies intact)
 * supports `peerDependencies`